about the center

 With many wild blessings,

-All of our programs are guided by a team of visionary elders, people who can be trusted to hold space well for people who are used to holding space for others.
-None of us consider ourselves gurus.
+The spiritual path is one of relationship — we never walk alone.
+The Wild Guides are a team of visionary elders, people who can be trusted to hold space and support those who are used to holding space for others.
+These are people who are already walking the path of earth-based spirituality from different religious traditions.
 We are committed to serving participants with respect and high regard for the seed of genius lying within each person.